 - Planning a highlight

 Who likes to sit around for hours waiting, waiting, waiting?
 No one duh!
 In order to trick myself a little, I always get something for long-haul flights which I am particularly looking forward to: a new book, a magazine or a (mobile) game, which I wanted to try for a long time, but never had the time to try it.
 The anticipation of this is usually so great that the first two to three hours already go by unnoticed.
 Although there is usually a wide range of entertainment on long-haul flights, I usually also download a series via Netflix or Amazon to my ipad or mobile phone just in case.

 - Use time wisely

 Who, like me, often works from his notebook, can use the flight time beneficial.
-In order not to disturb my fellow travellers with annoying typing noises, I avoid writing on my novels on long flights, but proofreading of recently written chapters works wonderfully.
-Even time-consuming and annoying tasks such as the intake of a back-up to a hard disk, which you have in any case, can be set up super.
+In order not to disturb my fellow travelers with annoying typing noises, I avoid writing on my novels on long flights, but proofreading of recently written chapters works perfectly.
+Even time-consuming and annoying tasks such as the intake of a back-up to a hard disk, which you have in any case, can be set up.
 You can revise your folder structure, delete old photos or use the time to edit photos.